Child support can be a confusing matter to many parents contemplating either a separation or divorce.

 What happens if my ex does not pay the entire amount of child support?

-You can find out more about this in our article resources here.
+If your current arrangement is not working, we can help you explore your options.
+You can find out more in our article here.

 Is child support tax deductible?